Lottie Mwale: Boxing career

 Mwale turned professional in April 1977 under Scorpio Promotions, turning down a five-year contract in the United States of America saying he wanted to fight for the Commonwealth and African titles before thinking of something bigger, and hoped to move from middleweight to heavyweight division.
 His first professional bout was against Fanwell Mwanza in April 1977 whom he knocked out in 6 rounds and earned the right to face Julius Luipa for the national light-heavyweight title.

-The charismatic Mwale won over a lot of admirers and also inspired young Zambian sportsmen to succeed.
-He went by the nickname “Gunduzani” which means ‘shake them’ in his native language, and "Kaingo" meaning ‘Leopard.’
-Although based in London, he drew large crowds whenever he fought at home and also boasted a punch called the NPPP, which stood for ‘Nuclear Power-Packed Punch.’
+Mwale won over a lot of admirers and also inspired young Zambian sportsmen to succeed.
+He went by the nickname "Gunduzani" which means 'shake them' in his native language, and "Kaingo" meaning 'Leopard.'
+Although based in London, he drew large crowds whenever he fought at home and also boasted a punch called the NPPP, which stood for 'Nuclear Power-Packed Punch.'
 His lifestyle outside the ring also made headlines, as he loved to party and often moved with a large entourage of hangers-ons whom he generously bought drinks for.

 He knocked out Luipa in the 6th round in Lusaka and two years later knocked out Commonwealth champion Gary Summerhays of Canada in the 10th round in Lusaka.
 Two months later, Mwale had the opportunity to spar with his idol Muhammad Ali in an exhibition bout at the Royal Albert Hall in London, to mark Ali's final retirement after which Ali predicted a great future for the Zambian.
 By this time, Mwale was being managed by Wilfred Sauerland and trained by George Francis.
 Later that year, he defeated African Boxing Union (ABU) champion Bagayuko Sounkalo of Mali to win the continental title and prepare himself for the World Boxing Council title fight.
 After 5 consecutive wins including three victories over Americans Fred Brown, Jesse Burnett and Ed Turner, Mwale won the right to challenge WBC light-heavyweight champion Matthew Saad Muhammad.

 The two squared up on 28 November 1980 in San Diego with Mwale dominating the first two rounds only to waver in the third round and then he got knocked out in the fourth round, the first loss of his professional career.
 Afterwards, Mwale admitted that he had gotten careless after catching Muhammad with most of his shots in the first two rounds, and taking it for granted that his opponent would not last the distance.
-“I wanted to show that I could fight him but he proved to be stronger than me.”
-He also dismissed suggestions that he lost because he was lighter than Muhammad and urged his fans to accept the defeat – “When you lose, you don't start talking rubbish.
+"I wanted to show that I could fight him but he proved to be stronger than me."
+He also dismissed suggestions that he lost because he was lighter than Muhammad and urged his fans to accept the defeat – "When you lose, you don't start talking rubbish.
 I am a boxer and I lost.
-There are no excuses.”
+There are no excuses."